Ultrasound Scanning Short Course - Lower Limb

 Blended Learning this module will involve a limited number of face-to-face study days supported by online distance learning activities

-This module is planned to commence delivery in January 2020 and includes 4 face-to-face days at the University (on 20th/21st January, 18th February and 31st March 2020) supported by online distance learning.
+This module is planned to commence delivery in January 2022 and includes 4 face-to-face days at the University supported by online distance learning.

 Course assessment is made up of one or more assessment tasks.
 The assessment task(s) for this course are: